Position: Token Taxes Can Mitigate AI's Economic Risks

+Prior work has argued in favour of \textit{robot taxes} as a solution to the increasing economic inefficiencies created by technology and automation \cite{abbott2018should, mazur2018taxing, cabrales2020robots}.
+Proponents argue that labour tax rates are much higher than capital tax rates because governments seek to incentivize innovation.
+Yet this system ceases to be efficient when capital \textbf{becomes} the labour.
+In the case of AI, foundation models are treated as capital even though they carry out tasks usually performed by human labour \cite{acemoglu2020does}.
+A robot tax seeks to solve this problem by restoring \textit{tax neutrality} to the system.
+This is widely argued to be efficient since robot taxes help balance the scales by removing incentives for companies to choose AI workers over human workers \cite{abbott2018should, mirrlees2011tax}.
+Prior suggestions for robot taxes include raising the corporate tax rate, levying an ``automation tax", and disallowing corporate tax deductions whenever a company invests in automation \cite{abbott2018should}.

-This paper argues in favour of prioritizing the \textit{token tax} as a first-line of defence against the economic risks of a post-AGI world.
-Token taxes are unique in two key respects.
-First, they are (1) enforceable: existing compute governance infrastructure enables token taxes to be audited and enforced using black-box or white-box methods \cite{sastry2024computing}.
+This position paper argues in favour of prioritizing the \textit{token tax} as a field of technical governance research.
+Defined as a usage-based surcharge on model inference applied at the point of sale, token taxes are unique in two key respects.
+First, they are (1) enforceable: existing compute governance infrastructure enables token taxes to be audited and enforced using black-box or white-box methods, adding an extra technical layer to existing tax auditing methods \cite{sastry2024computing}.
 Second, they are (2) usage-based rather than firm-based.
-This enables taxation at the point of sale, mitigating inequality by capturing value where the model is used rather than where it is hosted.
+This enables taxation at the point of sale, which means the tax mitigates inequality by capturing value where the AI is used rather than where the model is hosted.

-We discuss the economic risks of a post-AGI world and situate the token tax within previous proposals for robot taxes.
-We then present a research roadmap recommending a staged auditing pipeline - black-box token verification, norm-based tax rates and white-box auditing.
-For impact, we also recommend agent-based modeling of token tax policies.
-Finally, we discuss alternative viewpoints including the FLOP (floating-point-operation) tax and how to prevent AI superpowers from vetoing token taxes.
+We discuss the economic risks of AI, including (1) government fiscal crises, (2) gradual disempowerment (3) lower living standards, and (4) global inequality.
+We then situate the token tax within previous proposals for robot taxes and present the following research roadmap: (1) black-box technical auditing, (2) norm tax rates for model categories, (3) agent-based modeling of economic impacts, (4) solving the self-hosted model problem, and (5) a comparative analysis of mitigation strategies.